tchibatron/dbeaver/Workspace-Overview.md

 Some views open together with editors or on demand, for example, Error Log view opens when an error occurs.

+## Changing Views Layout
+You can move views around the workbench and dock them in different positions:
+* As a tab in a tabbed window
+* As a separate window with a vertical or horizontal layout in any zone of the workspace

+You can also swap locations of two views.

-To dock a view to a position in the workbench window,
+To dock a view to a position in the workspace, press and hold the title bar of the view, then drag and drop it to the desired position.